NicoST1/ocr_crnn_singleline_text/README.md

 - **Dense Layer**: Handles complex pattern recognition.
 - **CTC (Connectionist Temporal Classification)**: Manages the alignment between input images and their corresponding textual outputs.

-## Performance

-Given the cleanliness of the images, the model has near-perfect accuracy and negligible character error rate.

 ## Usage

 To run the model, execute the `evaluate.py` file.
 This will produce a window displaying the original image and the predicted text.
 You can navigate through the images and close the window at your convenience.
 A quantitative summary of results will be provided in the terminal.